StephenMcVicker/Pokemon-League-Card-In-CSS-With-Flip/README.md

 I thought this would just be a fun little project.
 All of the styling was done in CSS/SASS.
 The image of Hop (the character) and the screenshot behind him were found on Google, the links are in the style sheet.
-IT would be neat if one of the pokemon sites used this with the official artwork.
+It would be neat if one of the pokemon sites used this with the official artwork.

+Click here to try it: https://neodragoncp.github.io/Pokemon-League-Card-In-CSS-With-Flip/